kevinwatson/rails-microservices-book/140-chapter-13.md

 RUN set -ex && bundle install --no-deployment
 ```

-The following Docker Compose file includes an instance of RabbitMQ and our new `active-publisher` and `action-subscriber` Rails apps.
-We'll expose the web app on port 3001.
-RabbitMQ can take a few seconds to start, so we'll our `action-subscriber` service to restart if it can't connect.
-In a real-world application we would want to check the response from RabbitMQ before we started up the subscriber.
+The following Docker Compose file includes an instance of RabbitMQ and our new `active-record-publisher` and `active-remote` Rails apps.
+We'll expose the `active-remote` web app on port 3002.

 Normally, we would add the subscriber to the same Docker Compose file, but, because the Action Subscriber service tries to connect immediately and RabbitMQ can take a few seconds to load, we'll run the subscriber process from a separate Docker Compose file.
-We'll also need to expose port 5672 to the host machine so we can connect from another Compose environment.
+We'll also need to expose port 5672 to the host machine so we can connect from the other Compose environment.

 ```yml
 # rails-microservices-sample-code/chapter-13/docker-compose.yml